micro-gl/fontium/README.md

 cd cmake_build
 cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . --target fontium
-// libfontium file should be in your folder
+// libfontium.a file should be in your folder

 ```